Vikramardham/mcplibrary/README.md

 This library is the first step in building a comprehensive solution for LLM context retrieval.
 Future enhancements will include:

 1. Vector embeddings for semantic search
-2. LLM-friendly retrieval interface
-3. Content chunking strategies
+2. Content chunking strategies
-4. Improved content extraction for specific documentation formats
+3. Improved content extraction for specific documentation formats

 ## License